 🔴 Tier 3 — Above ₹2,50,000 total (Established private B-schools)

-- SMS Varanasi (School of Management Sciences) — ~₹2,80,000-3,50,000 total
+- SMS Varanasi (School of Management Sciences) — ~₹3,90,000-4,50,000 total (2026 fee card: ~₹1.06L/semester incl. tuition + other fees, plus one-time charges)

-The honest comparison — six colleges
+The honest comparison — five colleges

-Total 2-year fee: ~₹30,000-40,000
+Total 2-year fee: ~₹1,00,000-1,20,000

 Why so cheap: BHU is a Central University — government-subsidised.
 Tuition fees are kept low by design.